XITIFIC/detection_limit_omicron_neutralisation/README.md

 ## Usage
 Runs from the main.R file.

+Figure /images/ComirnatyTitresBelowLODs.png is an output of _runPercentsBelowLODs()_ assuming 20x Omicron neutralisation drop vs  Delta after two Comirnaty doses.
+The computed distribution of neutralising IC50 log10 titres against Omicron is shown with % censored at each LOD.
+Figure /images/Vaxzevria_IC50_Vs_Age.png is an output of _runTitresVsAgeOmicron()_ assuming 20x Omicron neutralisation drop vs Delta after two Vaxzevria doses.
+The IC50 log10 titres against Omicron are plotted versus study participants' age, with censoring at LOD10 and LOD20 illustrated.

+Different LODs, neutralisation drops, dose counts (1 or 2) and the baseline VoC can be specified for either vaccine.
+Boosting is accommodating by setting 'booster_increase_folds' after a 3rd dose.

 NB The code was developed and tested on MacOS in Pycharm R-plugin.
 The function showInChrome() in plotters.R shows plots as tabs in a Chrome browser window.
 It is  Mac and Chrome specific.
 If necessary, change this function or write fig instead of showInChrome(fig) in the plotting functions.